TDeVries/TDeVries.github.io/_posts/2017-01-25-summary-of-udacity-github-course.md

 `git config --global color.ui auto`: Enables coloured diff output.

-`git config --global core.autocrlf true`: Prevents merge conflicts that may occur when working with files from Unix or Mac systems (they use a different newline character scheme) [Windows only].
+`git config --global core.autocrlf true`: Prevents merge conflicts that may occur when working with files from Unix or Mac systems (they use a different newline character scheme).

 `git config --system core.longpaths true`: Allows Windows to work with file path names that are longer than its limit [Windows only].